Coronavirus Is Already Impacting The Hiring Gap For Millennial Women

 Fairchild wrote about how some women now are lying about their pregnancy in virtual interviews so that they’re not at a disadvantage in this ultra-competitive hiring market.
 This finding tracks with how companies, in times of financial austerity, tend to become more conservative and risk-averse.

-The pandemic is shining a brighter light on how the uneven distribution of household labor can have serious consequences for women’s careers.
-With no federal law guaranteeing paid family leave and child care often being treated like an extra to sweeten the pot of a job offer, not a basic need, women in the U.S. may be wondering if they’ll have to stay home longer than men.

-And it isn’t just about mothers currently working two jobs from home.
-COVID-19 is showing how the essential work of child care and other caregiving roles have not been given their appropriate value — roles that are disproportionately taken by women, often women of color, for extremely low wages.
-In the aftermath of this health crisis, the path to recovery seems to demand that we show the labor of caregiving the investment and pay it deserves.
+COVID-19 is showing how the essential work of child care and other caregiving roles have not been given their appropriate value — roles that are disproportionately taken by women, often women of colour, for extremely low wages.
+In the aftermath of this health crisis, the path to recovery seems to demand that we show the labour of caregiving the investment and pay it deserves.

 “Like everything coronavirus-related, there is a lot that we don’t know,” says Fairchild.
 “But one thing is certain: How business leaders and workers respond to this new reality will have a big impact on the careers of mothers when we come out the other side of this.”